Baby Led Weaning Online Course

 If you wanted to try baby-led weaning then we can help to guide you.
 We can give you evidence-based information and make suggestions for suitable baby-led weaning foods for each stage.

-We have introduced a Weaning Your Baby online live course to provide an education gap between facts and myths and to provide you with all the information you need for baby-led weaning.
+We have introduced a Weaning Your Baby course to provide an education gap between facts and myths and to provide you with all the information you need for baby-led weaning.
+This can be taken live online or in person, with social distancing.
 We also have a blog page that will help provide additional knowledge to those parents wanting to try baby-led weaning.

 Healthy Eating Advice for Adults & Children